ut-amrl/learning-loop-closure/README.md

         ...
         point_*timestamp*.data.location
         ...
-        train_test_split/
-            shuffled_train_file_list.json
-            shuffled_test_file_list.json
-            shuffled_val_file_list.json
+	dataset_info.json
 ```
 Here, each .data file contains a bunch of newline-separated point locations of the form "x y z", and each .location file contains the corresponding "location" of the form "x y z".
-The json files simply contain a JSON representation of an array of filenames to use for training, testing, and validation of the network.
+The json file contains general information like dataset name, time, as well as divisions of the data into training, dev, and evaluation sets